sony/flutter-elinux/README.md

 This software is a **non-official** extension to the [Flutter SDK](https://github.com/flutter/flutter) to build and debug Flutter apps for Embedded Linux devices using [flutter-embedded-linux](https://github.com/sony/flutter-embedded-linux), which is the flutter embedder for eLinux.

+### Repositories

+- [flutter-elinux-plugins](https://github.com/sony/flutter-elinux-plugins): Flutter plugins for eLinux
+- [flutter-embedded-linux](https://github.com/sony/flutter-embedded-linux): eLinux embedding for Flutter
+- [meta-flutter](https://github.com/sony/meta-flutter): Yocto recipes of eLinux embedding for Flutter

+### Contributing
+Welcome to this project.
+We welcome all your contribution and feedback.
+See: [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Features
 - Flutter optimized for Embedded Systems
   - Lightweight than Flutter desktop for Linux (Not using X11 and GTK)